tyloo/user-documentation-v9-en/getting-started/what-you-need-to-get-started.md

 ---
-description: This page lists everything you need to start installing PrestaShop 8.
+description: This page lists everything you need to start installing PrestaShop 9.
 ---

 # What you need to get started

 ## Quick set-up instructions

-Here is a quick list of what you need to get started with the installation of PrestaShop 8.
+Here is a quick list of what you need to get started with the installation of PrestaShop 9.
 You will find more detailed instructions in the next sections.

 ## **System requirements:**

 * **System:** Unix, Linux, or Windows.
 * **MySQL:** 5.6 or later.
-* **PHP:** 7.2 or later.
+* **PHP:** 8.1 or later (8.1, 8.2, 8.3, 8.4 supported).
 * **In your `php.ini` file:**
   * **Useful settings**&#x20;
     * `allow_url_fopen` set to **"On" ✅**,&#x20;